aenni0409/208-final-project-kapa/README.md

 ### Map of our github :

 - Code - data preprocessing/ analysis by python
-- report - project pdf file (.tex file)
+- report -  project .tex file for every section

 Note: because of the large volume of data set, we cannot pull data set to our repository.
 For the data information please refer to the project content.